-For working remotely, Epicodus uses Visual Studio Code Live Share to share the following:
+For working and collaborating remotely, Epicodus uses Visual Studio Code Live Share, Live Server, and Live Share Audio to share the following:

 Note: If you are using a Mac, VS Code Live Share will only work on macOS High Sierra 10.13 and above.
 If you're on a lower version of macOS, please upgrade your computer now.
 Contact your teacher or advisor if you have any issues.
-If you do not have access to a personal computer, please reach out to your teacher or career services staff.
+If you do not have access to a personal computer, please reach out to your teacher or advisor.

 After you install VS Code, click the four squares on the left side of the screen to access the Extensions menu.
 In the image below, the icon with four squares is the bottom icon.

 Search for and install Live Share.
 Next, search for and install the VS Code Live Server extension (by Ritwick Dei).
 Finally, search for and install the Live Share Audio extension.
 It's helpful to know the process of searching for and installing extensions through VS Code, because you will likely want to extend your code editor's functionality with extensions in the future.